September 6th, 2018

 3040 Sherbrooke W.

-The DTU Executive invites you to drop by our office in room 8A.11.
-We can answer your questions regarding workloads, seniority and priority, schooling and work experience documentation, and anything else related to working at Dawson.
-You can also call us at extension 1799, or email us at email@example.com with your questions.
+The DTU Executive invites you to drop by room 8A.11 for questions regarding workloads, seniority and priority, schooling and work experience, or anything else related to life at Dawson.
+You can also call us (x1799), or email us (email@example.com).

-If you want your request to be considered at the next meeting of the PDF committee, make sure to submit it before September 14th.
-You can drop your application off in room 8A.11, or you can email it to firstname.lastname@example.org.
-Please note that your application must be submitted prior to the date of the proposed activity.
+For your request to be considered at the next meeting of the Professional Development Fund Committee, submit it by the 21st of September.
+You can drop your application off in room 8A.11 or email it to firstname.lastname@example.org.
+Applications must be submitted prior to the date of the proposed activity.